usgs/pestpp/documentation/pestpp_users_manual.md

 model &lt; model.inp

 the model will look to file *model.inp*, rather than to the keyboard, for its input.
 A PEST++ program can therefore run the model without the need for any user involvement.
+On UNIX-based platforms, the forward run command is a binary or script located in the directory where PEST++ is running, it may be nessecary to add a preceeding “./” (dot forward slash).

 ### <a id='s5-4-2' />1.4.2 Model Input and Output Files